Nadi-System/nadi-book/src/example/timeseries-gap.md

 # Timeseries Gap Identification

 <div class="warning">
-In this example we will use `nadi_csv` plugin to load CSV files, and `nadi_svg` plugin to produce SVG images.
+In this example we will use `nadi_csv` plugin to load CSV files.
 The plugin is external, refer to the installation page to install it into the NADI System.

 Different from other chapters, the code in this chapters are run in the order they are given, meaning each task code blocks are not independent.
 </div>